caschotch/100-days-of-code/log.md

 **Link to work:** [Calculator App](http://www.example.com) -->

+### Day 8: June 8, 2017

+**Today's Progress**

+Finished the FCC Twitch API Project - After realizing my Design skills are not...art level I decided that simple styling with odd colors is good for right now.
+I am fine with just being able to get the logic down instead of worrying if my Color pallet is good or my design is 'user friendly'.

 ### Day 7: June 7, 2017

 **Today's Progress**

-Working on the FCC Twitch API Project - My Design skills are severly lacking...ie I couldnt make a rose look good.
+Working on the FCC Twitch API Project - My Design skills are severely lacking...ie I couldn't make a rose look good.

 ### Day 6: June 6, 2017